Our 2021-2022 Fiscal Year Audit Report and Management Letter from our Auditor

 The initial development of CASA of Stanislaus County was encouraged by Judges Marie Silveira and William Mayhew in 2002.
 The Superior Court CEO, Mike Tozzi, (along with Judges Silveira and Mayhew) became champions for the development our program and with the cooperation and support of all of the Judges helped recruit and develop our initial Board of Directors.

-Led by our first Board President, Dave Halvorson, the following individuals comprised our founding Board of Directors: Sylvester Aguilar, Marla Arata, Carrie Cardoza, Wendell Chun, Lillie Clark, Denise Davis, Laura Evnin, Mark Goldberg, Tim Joslyn, Emily Kelley, Christopher Neall, Larry Poaster, Dr. Donald Strangio, the Honorable Marie Silveira, Lona Stonebreaker, Mike Tozzi, Jan Viss and Nancy Williamsen.
+Led by our first Board President, Dave Halvorson, the following individuals comprised our founding Board of Directors: Sylvester Aguilar, Marla Arata, Carrie Cardoza, Wendell Chun, Lillie Clark, Denise Davis, Laura Evnin, Mark Goldberg, Tim Joslyn, Emily Kelley, Christopher Neall, Larry Poaster, Dr. Donald Strangio, the Honorable Marie Silveira, Lona Stonebreaker, Mike Tozzi, Jan Viss and the Honorable Nancy Williamsen.

 With that, funding streams and volunteer recruitment began, and the first class of CASA advocates was sworn in September of 2003.
 From that initial group of volunteer advocates, the incomparable Jerry Rhine has been, and is still, an advocate today.

 The next five years saw our program serve a total of 86 children over that period of time, On April 1, 2008 our current Executive Director was hired.
 At the time of his hire, we had 8 advocates serving 13 children.
-Over the course of the next three years, our team (which included then Case Manager Cindy Julsgard - another graduate of our first recruitment class - worked tirelessly to expand and improve our program.
-As a result of their efforts, the commitment of our advocates and our Board of Directors (led by Catherine Hallinan and Susan Azevedo), our program grew and grew and grew.
+Over the course of the next three years, our team (which included then Case Manager Cindy Julsgard - another graduate of our first recruitment class) - worked tirelessly to expand and improve our program.
+As a result of their efforts, the commitment of our advocates and our Board of Directors (led at the time by Catherine Hallinan and Susan Azevedo), our program grew and grew and grew.

 By June of 2011, we were serving 100 children a year - outnumbering the TOTAL amount served by our program in our first 6 years combined!
 In the past five years we have consistently served between 175 and 250 children and youth.